ravi-prakash1907/Predictive-Analytics/README.md

-# Predictive-Analytics
+# Predictive Analytics

+### Introduction
-A repo to store basic analysis codes
+This is a repository to store basic data-analysis codes.